snork-nbl/OAuth-2.0/examples/README.md

 ## JWT Profile for OAuth 2.0

+This demo examples acquiring of OAuth access token from Google [OAuth service](https://developers.google.com/identity/protocols/OAuth2) with Google [OAuth 2.0 for Service Accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) that is implementation of `JWT Profile for OAuth 2.0` specification.

 ### Setup Amazon Lambda to support RS256 signature

-Electric Imp agent framework doesn't support `SHA256withRSA` (also known as `RS256`) signature algorithm required for JTW signing.
-This sections shows how to create a Lambda that will do RSA-SHA256 signatures for an agent.
+The Electric Impl OAuth library temporary [required](..#oauth2jwtprofileclient) external service to sign JSON Web Token by `SHA256withRSA` (also known as `RS256`) signature algorithm.
+This sections shows how to create a [AWS Lambda](https://aws.amazon.com/lambda) that will do RSA-SHA256 signatures for an agent.

-**NOTE**: Even though the example shows a specific use case for RSA-SHA256 encryption, the steps for setting up Lambda, IAM Policy and IAM User described here are generic and applicable to any other use case and Lambda implementation.
+**NOTE**: An Amazon Web Services (AWS) account is required to run AWS Lambda.
+The account must be verified, ie. billing information entered and accepted.
+Account verification may take up to 12 hours, and no service is available prior to verification.

 #### Setting up a Lambda

+1. In a new browser tab, log into your [AWS account](https://aws.amazon.com/console/).
 1. Select `Services` link (on the top left of the page) and them type `Lambda` in the search line
 1. Select the `Lambda Run Code without Thinking about Services` item
 1. Select `Create a Lambda function`